New to Train Sims?

 You definitely don't need a supercomputer which could run the Space Shuttle, but you do need a reasonably powerful PC to get the most out of modern rail simulators - the sort of PC, however, which you can find at any good computer retailer.

 Ideally, though, you'll want the best hardware your budget will allow, so look for a computer with plenty of RAM and hard drive space and a good graphics card.
-Ensure that your PC has a DVD-ROM drive rather than a CD drive, as a lot of the latest software is only supplied on DVD discs.
+Ensure that your PC has a DVD-ROM drive rather than a CD drive, as a lot of the latest disc-based software is only supplied on DVD discs.
+Of course a lot of software is also provided as digital downloads, in which case you may not even need a DVD drive at all.

 It’s worth noting that a good ‘business’ machine may not be as suitable as a machine designed for games – the quality of the graphics card is particularly important for train simulation.
 Generally speaking, the better specified your PC, the better the graphics and fluidity of your train simulation experience will be.